 * GMAT waivers are available for qualified applicants.Learn More

 Data Science Is an Exciting Career

-There are plenty of new career opportunities and specializations to explore, such as natural language processing, deep learning, and the one everyone is talking about: big data.
+There are plenty of new career opportunities and specializations to explore, such as natural language processing, deep learning, and big data.
 One of the most exciting parts of becoming a data scientist, is that there’s no industry a data scientist can’t tackle.
 Some work in finance, mitigating risk and identifying anomalies in data with models that can predict fraud.
 Others work in marketing and sales, helping their teams understand their audiences and personalize customer experiences.
-According to IBM’s 2017 study, the high demand for data scientists who can accomplish these tasks has driven up the average salary to $105,000 per year.
+According to the BLS, the average data scientist makes $100,560 per year!

 Interactive Online Learning Experience Powered by Technology

 Universities are continuing to broaden their online offerings and some universities are beginning to offer online data science programs.
 Although opinions vary, employers are more comfortable accepting applicants with online degrees than before since well-respected, accredited universities are offering these programs.
 The number of students enrolled in exclusively online courses rose to over 3,000,000 in 2016 according to a study from Babson Survey Research Group in 2018.